What Is Sustainable Living?

 - Start composting!
 People send a ridiculous amount of food waste to the landfill each year.
 In America alone, people threw away 40.7 million tons in 2017, according to EPA estimates.
 That number is even more shocking when you consider most food is among the huge list of things that are compostable.
 So rather than send them to the landfill where they’ll decompose anaerobically and produce methane gas (the most powerful of the greenhouse gases), turn your food waste into something beneficial for the planet.
 Space is no excuse: you can even compost in your own apartment.

 - Offset your travel emissions.
-Truly sustainable travel is hard, but one thing you can do to reduce the impact of those giant airplanes is by purchasing carbon offsets.
+Truly sustainable travel is hard, but one thing you can do to reduce the impact of those giant airplanes is by purchasing offsets from one of the best carbon offsets providers.
 No need to cancel your family vacay, but consider taking your unnecessarily consumerist souvenir budget and just applying that to offsetting instead.

 - Consume less stuff more thoughtfully.
 While not entirely necessary to be taken to extremes, being more minimalist can help achieve a more sustainable life.
 Buying less is less wasteful for the consumer and promotes less waste and industry emissions by the manufacturer.
 Adopt a “need over want” mindset.